 Programs:

-Lincoln Tech's reputation is built on job placement help and flexible start dates.
+Lincoln Tech's reputation is built on career services help and flexible start dates.
 Many trades here are tied to active state licensing tracks.

 Note: Licensing requirements are set by the Rhode Island Department of Labor and Training.
 Always verify rules before enrolling.